 PPL represents the rights of the performers and sound recording owners.

 To incorporate and digitally transmit recorded music into jukeboxes, a provider will need to obtain licences in relation to both sound recordings and musical works.

 For the avoidance of doubt, such licences are separate from sound recording and musical work licences required by premises for the public performance of recorded music on jukeboxes.
 However, this public performance will also require a licence both in relation to sound recordings and musical works.
 This is because the public performance of recorded music utilises both sound recordings and musical works.

-Jonathan Morrish from PPL added “we reiterate that both organisations represent different rights in music used.
+We reiterate that both organisations represent different rights in music used.
 Licences are required for both rights in sound recordings and musical works for jukebox services such as the services provided by NSM Music Ltd.